VickyBachu/Bike_Sharing_Demand_Assignment/README.md

 # Project Name
 - Bikes Sharing Demand

-# Outline a brief description of your project
+# A brief description of project
  A bike-sharing system is a service in which bikes are made available for shared use to individuals on a short term basis for a price or free.
 Many bike share systems allow people to borrow a bike from a "dock" which is usually computer-controlled wherein the user enters the payment information, and the system unlocks it.
 This bike can then be returned to another dock belonging to the same system. # So, our project is to find the prediction of demand for these shared bikes using a multiple linear regression model.#

 ## General Information